javapathfinder/jpf-wiki-sync/GSoC-2020-Project-Ideas.md

 jpf-core is essentially a JVM that currently fully supports only Java 8.
 The goal of this project is to make it up-to-date with new features of Java 11.
 The JPF source itself has already been made compatible with Java 11.
 Now, JPF should support new features of Java 11 bytecode.
 The key feature of Java 11 that is currently not supported are bootstrap methods that are generated at load time.
 They are used for things as common as string concatenation ("Hello, " + name).
 As of now, a few specialized cases are supported, but there are still many programs (and unit tests) that fail with Java 11.
 It is therefore very important for us that we support the general case of this feature.
 The current state can be seen by running the unit tests of branch `java-10-gradle` with Java 11.

 This is a high-priority project, as support for Java 8 is limited to the near future.
+*Note:* You can apply to both projects (Java 11 or 12 support); in that case, please indicate that you would like to work on either one, and what your preference would be.

 **Difficulty:** Hard
 **Required skills:** Knowledge of Java bytecode